alshdavid/BorrowScript/README.md

 While TypeScript BC is simply a language and does not describe a framework that manages bindings to the various platform UI APIs - it does allow for a simple, familiar language which addresses the concerns that graphical applications have, making it a great candidate for such a use case.

-While its primary focus is targeting the web platform via web assembly, there is no reason we would not be able to see React-Native like compilers targeting native desktop and mobile platforms.
+While its primary focus is targeting the web platform via web assembly, there is no reason we would not be able to see React-Native like platform producing native desktop and native mobile platforms.

 #### Multi threading